CIOB - Chemin de Fer Impérial Ottoman de Baghdad

 - The French interests in the Baghdad Railway are recognized.
 Therefore, the concession of the line from Pozanti to Nusaybin is transferred to a new French operating company "les Chemins de fer de Cilicie Nord Syrie" (CNS).
 This new company will be entitled to the kilometric revenue guaranty given formerly to the Deutsche Bank.

 The CNS was founded by a group of French banks and industrial firms, among which was the DHP.
+The CNS head office was 7 rue Meyerbeer, Paris.
+The operation offices were located in Alep.

 In 1927 this French operating company CNS was renamed "Société d'exploitation des Chemins de fer Bozanti-Alep-Nissibine et Prolongements" (BANP).
 Despite its name, this company never operated the line between Yenice and Pozanti (see above).